silexphp/Silex/doc/cookbook/json_request_body.rst

 The request body should only be parsed as JSON if the ``Content-Type`` header begins with ``application/json``.
-Since we want to do this for every request, the easiest solution is to use a before filter.
+Since we want to do this for every request, the easiest solution is to use an application before middleware.

 We simply use ``json_decode`` to parse the content of the request and then replace the request data on the ``$request`` object::